wrritam/bon-voyage/README.md

 -*Solution*: The app includes TensorFlow.js CPU backend.
 For faster training, you can:
    - Use a machine with more CPU cores
    - The models train once on startup and save to disk

+## How my system supports planning intelligence

+### This Project, Bon Voyage works with AI/ML to provide data oriented decision support for Marine Operations.
+- #### Planning the voyage & Fuel Prediction:
+  the ``/plan-voyage``  optimal speed and fuel consumption based on cargo weight, distance, and weather.
+This allows operators to plan cost-efficient and timely routes.
+A regression model forecasts fuel usage, enabling better refueling decisions and cost management.

+- #### Route Optimization:
+  The system estimates voyage duration and recommends a dynamic speed schedule across segments, improving ETA predictions and voyage efficiency.

+- #### Maintenance Forecasting:
+  Based on historical fuel logs and maintenance records, the system predicts the next due maintenance date, readiness time, and health score for each ship.

+- #### Continuous learning loop for more accurate datas:
+  With ```/feedback``` endpoints and model retraining schedules, the system evolves using real operational data, improving over time with usage.

+- #### Added AIModel:
+  For savimg each training model's version, accuracy and metadata for reliability.

 ---